Semantic Biographies Based on Linked Data

 of the Finnish Literature Society was created with an online

-demo and a research paper (cf. Publications section below).
+demo in 2014 and a research paper (cf. publications below).

 Reassembling the Republic of Letters